 - B. Only one buoyancy test will be allowed per entry.
-Note: it is recommended to practice creating a boat and testing its buoyancy prior to the competition to better prepare for the event. - C. After inspection the contestant will slowly add pennies to his/her boat. - D. Once water enters the boat, or any part of the boat touches the bottom of the container it is considered sunk. - E. The last penny added will not count in the total amount of cargo held. - F. The number of pennies held will be recorded and then be used to calculate the final score. - G. The winning entry will be determined as the boat that held the most pennies without sinking.
+Note: it is recommended to practice creating a boat and testing its buoyancy prior to the competition to better prepare for the event. - C. After inspection the contestant will place the boat in the water and slowly add pennies to the boat one at a time while counting aloud with the judge. - D. Once water enters the boat and the boat is actively sinking, or any part of the boat touches the bottom of the container, the boat is considered sunk.
+Additional pennies may not be added. - E. The last penny or pennies added will not count in the total amount of cargo held.
+Adding multiple pennies at once while the boat is sinking will disgualify the entry. - F. The number of pennies held will be recorded. - G. The winning entry will be determined as the boat that held the most pennies without sinking.